 The best document cameras are the modern-day equivalent of a device some older lecturers (and their students) may remember: the overhead projector.
 The document camera certainly helps in the classroom, but that’s just one of its applications.
-By allowing you to display live footage of paper, books, or small objects using the display equipment in your classroom (or conference room), a document camera can help beat PowerPoint fatigue in all kinds of presentations. your presentation is educational or commercial, it’s well known that a more active connection with your audience yields better engagement: indeed these cameras are often know as visualizers.
+By allowing you to display live footage of paper, books, or small objects using the display equipment in your classroom (or conference room), a document camera can help beat PowerPoint fatigue in all kinds of presentations.
+Whether your presentation is educational or commercial, it’s well known that a more active connection with your audience yields better engagement; indeed these cameras are often know as visualizers.

 A live video feed also makes tweaking your presentation on-the-go easier than with presentation software, helping you stay with the room so an unexpected question can lead to an interesting experience for everyone rather than an ill-prepared mess.
 These cameras can slot into video conferencing and distance learning setups, recorded or live.
 If they are high enough resolution, they can also be used as a convenient scanner in OCR (Optical Character Recognition) setups, which they can perform without the inconvenience of a flatbed scanner.